stevefarra/ec-stingy/firmware/README.md

 The STM32 family of microcontrollers crosses off several boxes that lead to its use in this project.
 In comparison to its competitors/alternatives, it especially has a leg up in (i.e. where it really shines is) the comprehensive suite of development tools, extensive documentation, and vast range of devices.
 The must-haves for this project were

-- A couple simple timers
+- Two timers; one that triggers every sample period and another to flash an LED upon QRS detection
-- An ADC with at least 12-bit resolution
+- An ADC with at least 12-bit resolution to capture the AD8232 output signal
 - A dedicated FPU (floating point unit) for real-time signal processing
 - A communication protocol to interface with the computer
 - ~5 kB of RAM